This blog post was written for Say It With Your Chest by Candice Williams who is a mental health blogger.

 Mental health includes our physical, psychological, social and emotional well-being which impacts how we think, feel and act.
-The onset of mental health disorders can be caused by various factors such as, brain chemistry, childhood trauma and long term stress.
+The cause of mental health disorders can be caused by various factors such as, brain chemistry, childhood trauma and long term stress.

 With the exclusion of children from disadvantaged backgrounds, children with special educational needs and children from the black and minority ethnic community on the rise, I was curious to see what role mental health played in the lives of those excluded.
 According to an article published by the Guardian in August 2017, “school exclusion is linked to long term mental health problems.”¹

 A study conducted by the university of Exeter² found an association between psychological distress and exclusion: children with psychological distress and mental health problems were more likely to be excluded and their exclusion acted as a predictor of increased psychological distress three years later.
-Professor Tamsin Ford, a child and adolescent psychiatrist at the University of Exeter’s Medical School, warned that excluded children can develop a range of mental disorders, such as depression and anxiety as well as behavioral disturbance.²
+Professor Tamsin Ford, a child and adolescent psychiatrist at the University of Exeter’s Medical School, warned that excluded children can develop a range of mental disorders, such as depression and anxiety as well as behavioural disturbance.²

-Furthermore, as stated in a document entitled Mental health and behavior in schools³ provided by the Department for Education, schools could implement prevention strategies aimed to promote the well-being of their pupils.
+As stated in a document called Mental health and behaviour in schools³ provided by the Department for Education, schools could implement prevention strategies aimed to promote the well-being of their pupils.
 All students should have adequate access to specialist support in the event of their well-being impacting their school life.
 Teachers should receive adequate training to ensure that they are able to cater to students who may be affected by poor mental health.
 In turn, students should be provided with a comforting space where they are able to discuss their thoughts and feelings freely.
 It is essential that we provide all students with substantial support throughout their school experience to enhance their education as best as possible.